Mercedes-Benz Actros: economical and environmentally compatible

 Like the engine, transmission and drive axle, the auxiliary consumers in the Actros are honed for maximum efficiency, one example of this being the two-stage air compressor, which is preferably operated in deceleration mode.
 Or the E-APU air control system with high reservoir pressure in the lines and air pressure production during braking.
 The list goes on.
 As a result, the amount of fuel consumed by the Actros Euro VI newly introduced in 2011 was up to five percent lower than that of its already economical predecessor.

 Predictive Powertrain Control reduces consumption

-by up to
+by up to five percent.